defenseunicorns/leapfrogai-backend-vllm/README.md

 source .venv/bin/activate
 make requirements-dev

+# Copy the environment variable file, change this if different params are needed
+cp .env.example .env

+# Make sure environment variables are set
+source .env

 # Clone Model
 # Supply a REPO_ID, FILENAME and REVISION if a different model is desired
 make fetch-model

-# Copy the environment variable file, change this if different params are needed
-cp .env.example .env

 # Copy the config file, change this if different params are needed
 cp config.example.yaml config.yaml